 C.F.
 Martin Guitars Company in Nazareth is the world’s oldest guitar manufacturer.
 They have been making their guitars in this Lehigh Valley community since 1833.

-The world’s first computer, ENIAC, was built and used at the University of Philadelphia.
+The world’s first computer, ENIAC, was built and used at the University of Pennsylvania.
 It was dedicated on February 15, 1946 and weighed 28 tons.

 The Losh Run Box Huckleberry in Perry County is estimated to be 13,000 years old, making it one of the oldest living organisms in the world.
 It was cut in half and nearly killed by the widening of Route 322 in the 1970s.